Big Dairy Petitions FDA to Allow Unlabeled Use of Aspartame in Dairy Products

 You might be wondering why this request has emerged at all.
 One potential reason can be found in a letter, in 2011, from the National Milk Producers Federation to Julie Brewer, from the USDA (Department of Agriculture).
 It proposed a limitation of the flavored milk products to fat-free versions, a change that will negatively impact overall milk consumption.

-Parts of the letter explain that this proposed rule won’t be a success if there is reduced consumption of milk simply as a result of flavored milk, which in fact is not appealing.
+Parts of the letter explain that this proposed rule won’t be a success if there is reduced consumption of milk simply as a result of flavored milk, which is not appealing.
 This type of flavored milk is included as an option because the small amount of added sugar compromises the extensive nutritive value that the milk provides.

 That’s why NMPF wants the Department to modify the proposed rule to include both fat-free and low-fat flavored milk as options in schools and to establish a calorie limit of 150 calories per serving of flavored milk.